ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_commands.md

 Running the dbcAmplicons pipeline
 ===============================================

-**ALL of this should only be done in an interactive session on the cluster**

-First login to ganesh, then

-	srun -t 1-0 -c 2 -n 1 --mem 10000 --reservation workshop --pty /bin/bash

-The goal of today is to process raw Illumina sequence reads to abundance tables for the 16sV1-V3 amplicon set.
+The goal is to process raw Illumina sequence reads to abundance tables for the 16sV1-V3 amplicon set.
 To do so we first need to  1) have all the software installed and working, and 2) have the Illumina sequence data within our project folder (mca_example).
 We then need to prepare the input metadata files: barcodes, primers, and samples.
 Amplicon processing with dbcAmplicons includes the following steps: preprocessing, join, classify and abundances.

 ![workflow](Workflow.png)